 It’s easy to understand then why music festivals and sports events are going fully cashless or dedicating only a few lanes to cash.
 This eliminates or reduces the time staff needs to spend preparing for shifts and closing out.

 Then, you have the costs in time and money of the deposit itself.
 Either employee(s) will make the delivery to a bank themselves, or the organization will hire an armored vehicle to make the deposit.
 While that cash is in transit, the organization may also be losing out on earned interest and once the money gets to the financial institution, the bank will charge fees for deposits (in addition to fees for cash withdrawals and coin ordering).

 Protecting cash in the building and beyond

-As mentioned above, one method of reducing losses from cash is using POS and dedicated inventory systems to keep track of cash.
+As mentioned above, one method you can reduce losses from cash are POS and dedicated inventory systems to keep track of cash.
 Many organizations, however, will also invest in additional security measures.

 That’s not to say there aren’t costs in credit cards like chargebacks and data breaches, but those are far easier to mitigate when merchants and their vendors follow PCI standards.

 Losing out on customer data